47 "Financial District" Restaurants in New York.

 Beaubourg, the restaurant at Brookfield Place inside the French marketplace Le District, is easily forgettable and should generally be avoided.

-Crown Shy serves really good new American food in an upscale space in the Financial District.
+Keste serves very good Neapolitan-style pizza in a casual space in the Financial District.